 From the available information, it is noted that the future demand and capacity levels have been taken into account.
-It is noted that the extension of two passing loops and the balloon loop to cater for longer trains to facilitate transfer of 15Mtpa, was approved on consideration of the operational requirements.
+It is noted3 that the extension of two passing loops and the balloon loop to cater for longer trains to facilitate transfer of 15Mtpa, was approved on consideration of the operational requirements and business impact if not implemented.
+In consideration that the Carmichael mine has achieved Government approval to produce 60 million tonnes a year4 a proposed forecast objective of 15 mtpa appears reasonable.
+Hence Arcadis considers this a prudent approach taking into account the future capacity and forecast objectives, and the potential impact to infrastructure and disruption to network operations should this upgrade have been required to be implemented in the near future.

-&lt;sup>3 Project Change Notice "CCRP-000000-PCN-PC-001005" dated 27/04/2020
+3 Project Change Notice "CCRP-000000-PCN-PC-001005" dated 27/04/2020